Kartaverse/Kartaverse-for-Houdini/docs/3dgrut/3dgrut.md

 "SOURCE_DIR" is where your multi-view camera array source images are located.
 This could be a path like "$HIP/images/0001".
 No trailing slash needed.

-"OUTPUT_DIR" is where the training run output date is saved.
-This could be a path like "$HIP/geo".
+"OUTPUT_DIR" is the folder location where the training run output is saved.
+This could be a path with an environment variable included like "$HIP/geo".
 No trailing slash needed.

-"EXPERIMENT_NAME" is the sub-folder name for the current project.
-This folder will be created inside the OUTPUT_DIR folder.
-The trained model checkpoint file is saved inside this folder and it will typically have several other filename elements appended to the folder name when generated.
+"EXPERIMENT_NAME" the name for the current project.
+This variable becomes the name for a sub-folder that is created with inside the OUTPUT_DIR folder.
+The trained model checkpoint file is saved inside this folder and it will typically have several other filename elements appended to the folder name when generated like "0001-1304_095251.

-"PROXY_RESOLUTION" allows you to specify if a reduced resolution set of images should be used.
-To use the original images you can clear out this attribute's value field.
-If you run low on GPU VRAM the CLI flag "dataset.downsample_factor=2" should be able to help you tune the memory usage.
+"PROXY_RESOLUTION" allows you to specify if a reduced resolution set of source images should be used.
+To work with the original images you can clear out this attribute's value field.
+If your training job is constantly running low on GPU VRAM, the CLI flag "dataset.downsample_factor=2" should be able to help you tune the memory usage.
 This attribute lets you hop between a COLMAP trained dataset's pre-computed "images_#" folders.
-These folders hold proxy pre-scaled resolution versions of your source footage.
+These folders hold proxy pre-scaled resolution versions of all your source footage.
 You can select which footage folder you want to use on a training task by adjusting the "dataset.downsample_factor=#" CLI parameter:

     specifying nothing uses the full resolution images in the "/images/" folder dataset.downsample_factor=2 uses the half resolution images in the "/images_2/" folder